yannhn/yannhn/README.md

 Hi 👋 My name is Yannik
 =======================

 For the past years I did my masters degree specializing in Design and Filmmaking.
-I am currently enrolled in the neueFische Bootcamp to enhance my knowledge in Frontend-Development.
+I recently graduated from the neuefische-bootcamp with a focus on frontend/web-development.

 *   🌍  I'm based in Oldenburg, Germany
 *   🚀  I'm currently working on [Dogary (neueFische capstone-project)](http://github.com/yannhn/capstone-project)